VR-25/fbind/README.md

 - You can add user variables to the config file.
 These must be in the format `u# or u##` -- i.e., u9=/data/media/9, u11=YouGetThePoint.

 - You can add `fsck -OPTION(s) /path/to/partition` (i.e., `fsck.f2fs -f /dev/block/mmcblk1`).
 This will check for/fix SD card errors before system gets a chance to mount it.

 ***
+**fbind Terminal Toolkit**

+Usage: fbind OPTION(s) ARGUMENT(s)

+-a --> Add line(s) to config.txt (interactive)
+-b --> Bind all
+-c --> Storage cleanup
+-d --> Disable autobind service
+-e --> Re-enable autobind service
+-f --> Disable this toolkit
+-l --> Show config.txt
+-m --> Move data to the sdcard
+-r --> Remove lines(s) from config.txt (interactive)
+-u --> Unbind everything
+-x --> Disable the module
+-mb --> Move data, bind folders ref --> Show README log --> Show debug.log chlog --> Show changelog

+-ad --> Add "app_data" line(s) to config.txt (interactive)

+-as --> Ask for SOURCE dirs (intsd/SOURCE) & add corresponding "from_to" lines to config.txt (interactive)

+-umb --> Unbind all, move data, rebind (CAUTION!)

+restore --> Move select data back to original locations (interactive)

+rollback --> Unbind all, uninstall fbind & restore files

+uninstall --> Unbind all & uninstall fbind

+(i) The "-m" option affects unmounted folders only.
+Caution: it replaces destination data!

+(!)
+Warning: only use "fbind -umb" if you know exactly what you're doing!
+That option is only intended for first time use -- i.e., in case you forgot to move data after installing the module for the very first time and rebooted.
+Since "-m" only moves unmounted folders data, the "-u" option makes it work.
+Again, once everything is unmounted, "-m" will then replace destination data. "fbind -mb" is the safer alternative, since it only moves new data.
+Let's say you just added a few lines to your config.txt file and the corresponding folders are not bound & data was not moved yet -- that's when you use this.

+***